clemsos/writings/_quora/2018-11-27-Is-anybody-surprised-that-Alibaba-founder-Jack-Ma-is-a-China-Communist-Party-member.md

 language: en
 title: |
     Is anybody surprised that Alibaba founder
-    Jack Ma is a China Communist Party member? - Quora
+    Jack Ma is a China Communist Party member?
 ---

 No, except for people that don\'t know how CCP works.
 CCP is not a just